Beautiful Movies Set in Provence, France

 Swimming Pool (2003)

 Taking a break from romantic comedies, Swimming Pool is a Thriller/Drama from director François Ozon.
 Starring Charlotte Rampling and Ludivine Sagnier, the fictional story follows British Crime Novelist Sarah Morton (Rampling) as she takes up at her publisher’s holiday house in the South of France.
-But her plans to write in solitude become unhinged when the publisher’s daughter Julie (Sagnier), turns up unannounced.
+But her plans to write in solitude become unhinged when the publisher’s daughter Julie (Sagnier) turns up unannounced.

-The film is set in the Luberon, and while it largely takes place at the country home in Ménerbes, various scenes show off a little more of the surrounding area of Oppede Le Vieux, including Le Petit Cafe which features in the film.
+The film is set in the Luberon, and while it largely takes place at the country home in Ménerbes, various scenes show off a little more of the surrounding area of Oppede Le Vieux, including Le Petit Café, which features in the film.

 Mr Bean’s Holiday (2007)